shatha893/Notes/CCNA/Semester#2/7 DHCPv4/DHCPv4.md

 ## Configuring Router to Act as a DHCP Server

 1. Exclude IPv4 addresses
-   * The routing functioning as a DHCPv4 server assigns all IPv4 addresses in a DHCPv4 address pool unless it is configured to exclude specific addresses.
+   * The router functioning as a DHCPv4 server assigns all IPv4 addresses in a DHCPv4 address pool unless it is configured to exclude specific addresses.
    * We would want to exclude the ip addresses that are used for static address assignments (The devices that will be manually configured).
 We use the following command for exclusion
 ```console
 Router(config)# ip dhcp excluded-address [LOW ADDRESS] [HIGH ADDRESS]